19 February 2021

 Are children ‘super-spreaders’ of the coronavirus?

-While we all know kids, especially younger ones, are not great at keeping their hands and bodily fluids to themselves at the best of times, there is so far no evidence to suggest they are so-called super-spreaders of the SARS-CoV-2 coronavirus (COVID-19).
-Some asymptomatic (showing no signs or symptoms) infections have occurred in children but it’s too early to say how often this occurs.
+While we all know kids, especially younger ones, are not great at keeping their hands and bodily fluids to themselves at the best of times, there is so far no evidence to suggest they are so-called super-spreaders of coronavirus (COVID-19).
+Asymptomatic (showing no signs or symptoms) infections occur in children but it’s too early to say how often this occurs.
 However, almost all the reported infections in children have been traced to an adult in the same household.
 This suggests that children have been infected by close prolonged contact with adults and not by contact with other children.

 All the evidence that we have seen so far suggests that children, with mild or asymptomatic infections are not very effective spreaders of the virus.
 Of course, this risk can be reduced even further with careful attention to hand hygiene and cleaning, particularly in children who may have symptoms.